dgc-cgn/CAS-Digital-Trust/scheme/digital-trust-claims.md

 In contrast, a digital trust claim extends beyond strict regulatory or technical compliance.
 It encompasses broader trustworthiness attributes, such as security, privacy, transparency, and ethical considerations, which may not always have universally agreed-upon verification criteria.
 While validation and verification still apply, assessing a digital trust claim often requires a more context-driven, risk-based approach that considers stakeholder expectations, evolving technology landscapes, and open-source development principles.
 This makes digital trust claims more dynamic and multidimensional compared to traditional V&V claims.

+## Principles
+The following principles provide the basis for digital trust claims.

+### Reliability
+Digital trust claims are accurate, verifiable, relevant and not misleading.

+### Transparency
+Information concerning the procedure, methodology, and any criteria and assumptions used to support digital trust claims is publicly available and readily accessible.

+### Relevance
+Digital trust claims consider the relevant aspects and reflect best scientific understanding, innovation and applicable codes of good practice, adapted where necessary to local conditions.

+### Involvement of interested parties
+Digital trust claims are based on criteria developed with the involvement of interested parties.